The Robert Stephenson Lifting Bridge and its wanderings

-1) Robert Stephenson lifting bridge over Grand Union Canal, West Bridge
+1) Robert Stephenson lifting bridge over Grand Union Canal, West Bridge, Leicester

-View through the railway lifting bridge over the canal, leading to sidings at the Pingle Wharf with its goods shed straight ahead and the Soar Lane Old Wharf which was reached by a sharp turn to the left, West Bridge, Leicester, 16/10/1965.
+View through the railway lifting bridge over the canal, leading to sidings at the Soar Lane Wharf with its goods shed straight ahead and the Pingle Wharf which was reached by a sharp turn to the left, West Bridge, Leicester, 16/10/1965.
+The wharves received wagons of coal and lime for unloading and transshipping into Leicester and environs.

 The sign on the bridge reads: